elimelt/notes/operating-systems/v2-concurrency/4-concurrency-and-threads.md

 ##### Some scenarios:

 - **One thread per process.** One sequence of instructions, executing from beginning to end.
 Kernel runs those instructions in user mode.
 The process uses system calls to request privileged operations.
 - **Many threads per process.** Several concurrent threads, each executing within the restricted rights of the process.
-A subset of the process’s threads running, while rest are suspended.
+A subset of the process's threads running, while rest are suspended.
 Any thread running in a process can make system calls into the kernel, blocking itself but no other threads.
 When the processor gets an I/O interrupt, it preempts one of the running threads so the kernel can run the interrupt handler; when the handler finishes, the kernel resumes that thread.
 - **Many single-threaded processes.** Each process looks like a thread: a separate sequence of instructions, executing sometimes in the kernel and sometimes at user level.
 Concurrent processes can have concurrent system calls, even parallel on multiprocessor systems.
 - **Many kernel threads.** The operating system kernel itself implements the thread abstraction for its own use.
 Runs seperate threads, each of which are running in kernel mode.